By phone or email

 Who we are and what we do

-Family Rights Group was established in 1974, by a group of lawyers, social workers and academics who were concerned about how families were treated when social services were involved with their children.
+Family Rights Group was established in 1974 by a group of lawyers, social workers, and academics concerned about how families were treated when social services became involved with their children.

-As a charity, Family Rights Group’s main objective is to enable children to be raised safely and thrive within their family and community.
-We work with parents whose children are in need, at risk or are in the care system and with members of the wider family who are raising children unable to remain at home.
+As a registered charity, our main objective is to enable children to be raised safely and thrive within their family and community.
+We work with parents whose children are in need, at risk, or are in the care system, as well as with relatives and friends who are raising children unable to live with their parents.

-The purpose of this data protection, privacy and communications policy is to explain how your personal information is processed and provide information about the rights you have under data protection legislation.
-For each of Family Rights Group’s business activities that use personal information, details are provided about what information we collect, how we use that information, and what happens to your information when it is no longer required.
+The purpose of this Data Protection, Privacy, and Communications Policy is to explain how your personal information is processed, and to inform you about your rights under current data protection legislation.
+For each of Family Rights Group’s activities that involve personal data, we provide details about what information we collect, how we use it, and what happens to your information when it is no longer required.

 Data protection regulations

-In carrying out our day-to-day activities we process and store personal information relating to our supporters and we adhere to the requirements of the UK Data Protection Act (DPA) 1998 and, on implementation, the General Data Protection Regulations (GDPR) 2018.
+In carrying out our day-to-day activities, we process and store personal information relating to our supporters and adhere to the current requirements of UK data protection law.
+The UK Data Protection Act 1998 has been replaced by the Data Protection Act 2018, which works alongside the UK General Data Protection Regulation (UK GDPR) that came into force following the UK’s exit from the European Union.

-We take our responsibilities under data protection regulation seriously and we ensure the personal information we obtain is held, used, transferred and otherwise processed in accordance with those regulations and all other applicable data protection laws and regulations including, but not limited to, the Privacy and Electronic Communication Regulations.
+We take our responsibilities under data protection regulation seriously and ensure that all personal information we obtain is held, used, transferred, and otherwise processed in accordance with:

 Why we hold your personal data